doychinivanov/Canvas-Projects/breakout-game/README.md

 ## Views
 * Game field - the space in which the game takes place
 * Information board - keeps track of current level, score and remaining lives
-* Score board - displays top 5 best scores and player'name; current play must set a own playername in order to start the game
+* Score board - displays top 5 best scores and player'name; current player must set a own playername in order to start the game
 * Game over - displays the achived score at the time when the last remaining life is lost; reset game option
 * You won the game - displays when all levels are completed successfully